We are now World History Encyclopedia to better reflect the breadth of our non-profit organization's mission. Learn More

 Overall this was a wonderful book to read.
 The detail and prose make for an enlightening, enjoyable, and easy read.
 The biggest problem with the book is the lack of editing that has been done.
 There are numerous punctuation and spelling errors that sometimes distract the reader from the narrative.
 Aside from those errors, the book is very well done.
 The narrative flows logically and the ideas throughout the book are easy to follow.
 I would recommend this book to anyone interested in European history, Roman history, or the Vandals’ themselves!

 MacDowall, Simon.
 "The Vandals: Conquerors of the Roman Empire (Battleground I)."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 09 Oct 2016.
+World History Encyclopedia.
+World History Encyclopedia, 09 Oct 2016.
 Web.
-27 Jun 2019.
+11 Apr 2021.